PADL/libbrowserid/gss-browserid.md

 **TODO** would it be more conservative to only mix in the time and nonce from the authenticator rather than the entire encoded authenticator?

-#### RP Response Key (RRK)

-The response from the acceptor is signed using this key for fresh assertions:

-    RRK = browserid-derive-key(DHK, "RRK")

-and for re-authentication assertions:

-    RRK = browserid-derive-key(ASK, "RRK")

 #### GSS PRF